 As referenced in Item 12 above, the Registrant also has established relationships with custodians other than LPL Financial to assist the Registrant in managing client accounts.
 The custodians provide custody and brokerage services to clients, and certain custodians make available the Custodian Programs.
 The Registrant receives access to software and related support as part of its relationship with the custodians, or, in some cases cash compensation to defray the cost of these items that are procured directly by the Registrant.
 The software and related systems support or cash payments may benefit the Registrant, but not its clients directly.
 In fulfilling its duties to its clients, the Registrant endeavors at all times to put the interests of its clients first.
-Clients should be aware, however, that the receipt of economic benefits from a custodian over one that does not furnish these economic benefits.
+Clients should be aware, however, that the receipt of economic benefits from a custodian creates a conflict of interest since these benefits may influence the Registrant's recommendation of the custodian over one that does not furnish these economic benefits.
 Additionally, the Registrant may receive the following benefits from the custodians: financial start-up support; reimbursement to clients for transfer costs to the platform/custodian; financing services, receipt of duplicate client confirmations and bundled duplicate statements; access to a trading desk that exclusively services its institutional participants; access to block trading which provides the ability to aggregate securities transactions and then allocate the appropriate shares to client accounts; and access to an electronic communication network for client order entry and account information.